Gill, in his commentary, gives us a useful summary of this chapter.

 ‘The foundations of a sacred treasury had therefore been laid as far back as the time of Samuel when the Israelites began to recover from their last servitude.
 Such a treasury had been once before established, namely, under Joshua, Joshua 6:24, but it appears to have been soon exhausted, and we hear nothing of it under any of the later judges until Samuel.’

-Samuel the seer, won in battle with the Philistines and Saul the son of Kish won his battle with the Moabites, Edomites, Amalekites, and Philistines.
-Abner the son of Ner was the general of his army, who as such had his share in the spoils and Joab the son of Zeruiah was the general of David’s army, who fought with the Ammonites, Syrians, and others.
+Abner the son of Ner, 1 Chronicles 26:28, was the general of his army, 2 Samuel 2:8, who as such had his share in the spoils and Joab the son of Zeruiah, 1 Chronicles 26:28, was the general of David’s army, 2 Samuel 8:16, who fought with the Ammonites, Syrians, and others.

 Coffman, in his commentary, says the following.